 - 1/3 cup olive oil, plus more for brushing

-- Preheat oven to 450°F with a heavy baking sheet on rack in middle.
+- Preheat the oven to 450°F with a heavy baking sheet on rack in middle.

-- In a medium bowl, stir together flour, chopped rosemary, baking powder, and salt.
-Make a well in center, then add water & oil and gradually stir into flour with a wooden spoon until a dough forms.
-Knead dough gently on a work surface 4 or 5 times.
+- In a medium bowl, stir together the flour, chopped rosemary, baking powder, and salt.
+Make a well in center, then add the water and oil and gradually stir into the flour mixture with a wooden spoon until a dough forms.
+Knead the dough gently on a work surface 4 or 5 times.

-- Divide dough into 3 pieces and roll out 1 piece (keep remaining pieces covered with plastic wrap) on a sheet of parchment paper into a 10-inch round (shape can be rustic; dough should be thin).
+- Divide the dough into 3 pieces and roll out 1 piece (keep the remaining pieces covered with plastic wrap) on a sheet of parchment paper into a 10-inch round (shape can be rustic; dough should be very thin).

-- Lightly brush top with additional oil and scatter small clusters of rosemary leaves on top, pressing in slightly.
+- Lightly brush the top of the dough with additional oil and scatter small clusters of rosemary leaves on top, pressing in slightly.
 Sprinkle with sea salt.
-Slide round (still on parchment) onto preheated baking sheet and bake until pale golden and browned in spots, 8 to 10 minutes.
-Transfer flatbread (discard parchment) to a rack to cool, then make 2 more rounds (1 at a time) on fresh parchment (do not oil or salt until just before baking).
+Slide the round (still on parchment) onto the preheated baking sheet and bake until pale golden and browned in spots, 8 to 10 minutes.
+Transfer the flatbread (discard parchment) to a rack to cool, then make 2 more rounds (1 at a time) on fresh parchment (do not oil or salt until just before baking).